DIVISION: Academic Affairs

 - a list of three references with contact information.

 Official transcripts and background check will be required before hiring.
+Review of applications will begin on January 9, 2023, and continue until the position is filled.

 Submit Application Packet to: